 The most dangerous roads in Clear Island Waters

-3 crash black spots in Clear Island Waters over the last 10 years, ranked by the number of people injured.
+3 crash black spots in Clear Island Waters over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Clear Island Waters ranks #500 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.